mintcodeishome/RockPaperScissors/README.md

-Just install python into machine and execute run.py
+Just install python into machine and execute run.py on cmd